 What are the fees on a Prosper loan?

 My application was for $3,000.
-But only $2,850 was deposited into my checking account, about $150 less than what I asked for.
+But only $2,850 was deposited into my checking account, exactly $150 less than what I asked for.
 Why didn’t I get the full amount?

 Prosper took 5% of my loan as an origination fee ($3,000 x 5% = $150).
-Most borrowers will pay an origination fee of 4% or 5%, but those with excellent credit can pay a fee of just 1%.
-Your fee will be stated on your terms page from earlier, so make sure it is to your liking before you agree to your loan.
+Borrowers will pay an origination fee between 2.4% and 5%, depending on their credit history.
+Your fee will be displayed on the Terms Page from earlier, so make sure it is to your liking before you agree to your loan.

 Note: if you need a very specific amount of money then you should consider this origination fee before you apply.
 For example, let’s say you need a loan of exactly $5,000.
 If you assume an origination fee of 5% then you should ask Prosper for a $5,264 loan.
 5 percent of $5,264 is a fee of $264, leaving you with the desired amount of $5,000.